chadrwalters/harmony-raycast-extension/Plan.md

   - Implemented memoization for performance
   - Used FeedbackState for loading, error, and empty states
   - Added proper TypeScript typing and error handling
-- [x] 2.4 ActivitiesView Implementation ✅
+- ✅ 2.4 ActivitiesView Implementation
   - Created ActivitiesView with activity management
   - Implemented activity grouping by type
   - Added real-time status updates and visual feedback